 Here are a few of the things users love about the Concept2 Model D Indoor Rowing Machine:

-- The machine is easy to install and use right out of the box.
+- The Concept2 Model D Rower is easy to install and use right out of the box.
 The box is well-packed, with all the parts easy to remove and assemble without the need for tools.
 You can set it up in 5-10 minutes, and you’re ready to get to rowing.
 For those who hate spending hours assembling treadmills or exercise bikes, this is the perfect choice.

 - It’s a solid, well-built piece of equipment.
 Though it’s intended for at-home use, that doesn’t make it any less sturdy.
 There is no wiggle or wobble with the machine, and it feels as durable as a rowing machine you’d use at the gym.
 You get that same smooth action and stable seat, with a natural rowing motion that leads to a great workout.

 - The ability to break it down into two parts means that you can easily store it in a closet or out of the way.
-If you don’t have a lot of space for your workouts, this feature is one of the best things about the Concept2 Model D Indoor Rowing Machine.
+If you don’t have a lot of space for your preset workouts, this feature is one of the best things about the Concept2 Indoor rower.

 - A great workout!
 Not only does the rowing machine deliver a low-impact, highly effective workout, but it does so without increasing the risk of injuries.
-The ergonomic design keeps your wrists, elbows, shoulders, back, knees, and ankles in a comfortable position that can reduce repetitive motion injuries and strains.
+The ergonomic design of the concept rower keeps your wrists, elbows, shoulders, back, knees, and ankles in a comfortable position that can reduce repetitive motion injuries and strains.

 Cons of the Concept2 Model D Indoor Rowing Machine